min2ha/ukwa-site/content/target/21588/index.en.md

   "subject": "UK General Election 2015"
 }

-# Timebank: Manifesto - call to action for the next government

 TimeBank is a national volunteering charity.
 They recruit and train volunteers to deliver mentoring projects to tackle complex social problems.
 They also work with businesses to engage their staff in volunteering.